mjansen4857/pathplanner/Writerside/topics/pplib-Create-a-Path-On-the-fly.md

         new Pose2d(5.0, 3.0, Rotation2d.fromDegrees(90))
 );

 PathConstraints constraints = new PathConstraints(3.0, 3.0, 2 * Math.PI, 4 * Math.PI); // The constraints for this path.
-If using a differential drivetrain, the angular constraints have no effect.
 // PathConstraints constraints = PathConstraints.unlimitedConstraints(12.0); // You can also use unlimited constraints, only limited by motor torque and nominal battery voltage

 // Create the path using the waypoints created above